 The Pay Policy sets out the remuneration of the key staff.
-Local Governing Bodies are responsible for the school staff and the Trust Board is responsible for the Trust Staff; the CEO, Director of Teaching and Learning and the Business Manager.
-A remuneration committee is part of the Audit and Finance committee and each school has its own remuneration committee.
+A remuneration committee is part of the Finance and Resources Committee and each school has its own remuneration committee.
 Teachers' Pay and Conditions standards are used as well as job evaluation and performance appraisal outcomes against targets.